NeRF-MAE: Masked AutoEncoders for Self-Supervised 3D Representation Learning for Neural Radiance Fields

 Teaser Image 2

-We pretrain a single Transformer model on diverse scenes from 4 different data sources i.e. Front3D, Hypersim, Habitat-Matterport 3D and test on hold-out ScanNet scenes.
-Our dataset-mix totals over 3500 scenes and over 1.7M images used for pertaining neural radiance fields using our single model i.e. NeRF-MAE
+We pretrain a single Transformer model on large-scale diverse scenes from 4 different data sources i.e. Front3D, Hypersim, Habitat-Matterport 3D and test on hold-out ScanNet scenes.
+Our dataset-mix for pretraining and evaluation totals over 3600 scenes and over 1.8M images used for pertaining neural radiance fields using our single model i.e. NeRF-MAE

 Abstract